noah-erdogan/daily-pennsylvanian-headline-scraper/README.md

+# Original Scraping Functionality (main headline)

+The original script retrieves the main headline from the homepage of The Daily Pennsylvanian.
+It does this by sending an HTTP GET request to the homepage, parsing the received HTML content using BeautifulSoup to locate an <a> element with a specific class (frontpage-link), and extracting the text content of this element, which is considered the main headline.

+# My New Scraping Functionality (Academic Section)

+In addition to the main headline, the script also fetches the title of the first article listed under the "Academics" section of the website.
+This is accomplished by sending an HTTP GET request to the "Academics" section's URL, parsing the HTML to find the first <h3> element with the class standard-link, and extracting the text of the first <a> element within this <h3> element, which is the title of the article.
+This is stored in its own JSON file which is updated regularly to gather new top article titles in the academic section.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).